Daeltam/Endless-Google-Improved-Twice/README.md

 1. Removes the page navigation buttons at the bottom.
 2. Removes the repeating "Related searches" when the next page loads.
 3. Move the location bar from bottom to the topbar.
+4. Stop the infinite scrolling when there are no more results to load.

 To use this script, you need to install a userscript manager extension for your browser.
 Just choose according to your liking below: